joelouthan/Theologicus/src/creed-apostles/apostles03-Jesus-Christ-only-Son.md

 >the Son is eternally begotten of the Father

->John 3:16 (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
+>John 3:16 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

->John 1:14 (CSB) The Word became flesh and dwelt among us.
+>John 1:14 The Word became flesh and dwelt among us.
 We observed his glory, the glory as the one and only Son from the Father, full of grace and truth.

->John 8:28-29 (CSB) So Jesus said to them, “When you lift up the Son of Man, then you will know that I am he, and that I do nothing on my own.
+>John 8:28-29 So Jesus said to them, “When you lift up the Son of Man, then you will know that I am he, and that I do nothing on my own.
 But just as the Father taught me, I say these things.
 The one who sent me is with me.
 He has not left me alone, because I always do what pleases him.”

 The Gospel of John drips with the most complete, thorough description of the only begotten Son of God the Father.

 The Apostle Paul wraps up the Gospel of John in this way:

->Colossians 1:15–20 (CSB)
+>Colossians 1:15–20
 ><sup>15</sup> He is the image of the invisible God, the firstborn over all creation.
 >
 ><sup>16</sup> For everything was created by him, in heaven and on earth, the visible and the invisible, whether thrones or dominions or rulers or authorities— all things have been created through him and for him.